 That type of arrangements is usually called “insurance” and, in all jurisdictions similar arrangments have been made subject to the will of the people as expressed in law.
 Under current “insurance” law, for example, administration and profit amounts are limited to 15% or 20%.
 But even though direct primary care providers collect and pool monthly fees and use the use the pooled fees to fund variable service levels based on differing medical needs, DPC leaders insist that their clinics are not involved in “insurance”.

 Also note that paying a fixed known price for a basket of direct primary care services does not provide fully meaningful transparency if the contents of the basket can vary depending on the purchaser’s changing health status.
-Every holiday season, my local rock and gem club offers a $2.00 mystery bag some rocks; the price is known but the bag is opaque.
-For a meaningfully transparent transaction you need to know both the price of the bag or basket and its exact contents.
+Every holiday season, my local rock and gem club offers a $2.00 mystery bag of rocks; the price is known but the bag is opaque.
+For a meaningfully transparent transaction you need to know both the price of the container and the identify and quantity to its exact contents.